OlivierBlanvillain/cs210-2020/README.md

 | Exercise Session 10                            | 30.11.2020       | 02.12.2020      | 06.12.2020       | 07.12.2020       |
 | Exercise Session 11                            | 07.12.2020       | 09.12.2020      | 13.12.2020       | 14.12.2020       |

+Exercises are pen and paper style questions that will prepare you for the final exam.
+Exercises should be done in groups and submitted via Google Drive, see details in the [Group workspaces](exercises/Group workspaces.md) page.

 ## Exam Schedule